Charles Gaines (writer): Invention of paintball

 In 1980, Charles Gaines and his friend Hayes Noel, a stock trader from New York City, had an argument about whether the talent for survival was an ingrained instinct adaptable to any environment (Noel), or a pattern of learned behavior specific to a particular environment (Gaines).
 Noel held that his ability to survive and thrive in the Wall Street jungle was transferable to a true jungle, or anywhere else.
 Gaines, a life-long outdoorsman, argued that while he could not compete with Noel in the city, he would be more than his match in the woods.

 Gaines lived at the time on a farm in New Hampshire where he raised sheep.
 Shortly after the argument with Noel, a friend sent him a catalogue of products for stockmen.
 In it was a CO_{2}-powered pistol, made by a company called Nel-Spot, which shot a single oil-based dye pellet and was used for marking bred-ewes, and by foresters to mark trees.
-Seeing a way to finally test their argument, Noel and Gaines ordered two of the pistols and some pellets and hunted each other in the woods on Gaines’s farm.
+Seeing a way to finally test their argument, Noel and Gaines ordered two of the pistols and some pellets and hunted each other in the woods on Gaines's farm.

-Doing so proved to be so exhilarating that they decided to invite ten other men to play a game they devised off the trial run, which they named “The Survival Game”.
-The object of the game was for a player to collect each of four different-colored flags located at widely separated “flag stations” inside a large tract of woods, and to be the first player to emerge from the woods with all four flags without being marked by another player’s paint pellet.

-Gaines enlisted his friend Bob Gurnsey, a New Hampshire ski-shop owner, to help him and Noel organize the game, and in June of 1981 the three men, along with nine other friends, played the first paintball game ever played in Henniker, New Hampshire.
+Doing so proved to be so exhilarating that they decided to invite ten other men to play a game they devised off the trial run, which they named "The Survival Game".
+The object of the game was for a player to collect each of four different-colored flags located at widely separated "flag stations" inside a large tract of woods, and to be the first player to emerge from the woods with all four flags without being marked by another player's paint pellet.
+Gaines enlisted his friend Bob Gurnsey, a New Hampshire ski-shop owner, to help him and Noel organize the game, and in June 1981 the three men, along with nine other friends, played the first paintball game ever played in Henniker, New Hampshire.

 Among the players in that game were three writers for national magazines.
 All of them wrote articles about the game, and Gaines was deluged with letters from people all over the country who wanted to play the Survival Game.
 To meet that demand, Gaines, Noel and Gurnsey formed a company called The National Survival Game, which standardized rules for both individual and team versions of the game, and was the first company to sell paintball equipment.

+Personal life and death

+Gaines was married to Patricia Ellisor in 1963, and had three children, Shelby, Latham and Greta.
+The couple resided in Nova Scotia, Canada, and Argo, Alabama.
+Gaines died of cancer in Monastery, Nova Scotia, on July 21, 2026, at the age of 84.